daniel-smyth/nextjs-integrations/README.md

 For desktop and mobile.

 Extensible so more integration partners can be added.
-See **Add integration** at bottom of page and:
+See **Add integration** at bottom of the page and:

 **./components/integration/IntegrationManager.tsx**

-No empty or duplicate strings allowed for any integrations.
+No empty or duplicate strings are allowed for any integrations.

 ## E2E Testing

-Testing impleneted with cypress.
+Testing implemented with cypress.

 Run `npm run cypress`